Zoooooooop/Dash-Station-Abandoned-/README.md

 4. Atmospherics has no way to access it's storage
 5. Atmospherics feels very weird with gas storage being a floor below
 6. Science may need a new layout to include an enterance at the side
+7. The entire AI sattleite doesn't have a location that fits with it's shape.
+(I was going to bridge to it but then they would need rotated... and thats a lot of work)

 **Major Issue**